immutable/zkevm-bridge-contracts/docs/high-level-architecture.md

 Axelar General-purpose Messaging Bridge
 </p>

-### Immutable Chain
+### Immutable zkEVM Chain
-The Immutable chain is an EVM-based single sequencer chain, derived from a fork of the Geth client and operating on the Clique consensus protocol.
+The Immutable zkEVM chain is an EVM-based single sequencer chain, derived from a fork of the [Geth client](https://github.com/ethereum/go-ethereum) and operating on the [Clique consensus protocol](https://geth.ethereum.org/docs/tools/clef/clique-signing).
 As a permissioned chain, it has a fixed set of validators.
 The chain utilizes a native token, IMX, for transaction gas payments.
-An ERC20 version of IMX also exists on Ethereum.
-Upon the launch of the Immutable chain, native IMX will be pre-mined to support the floating supply of IMX on Ethereum.
-Users bridging IMX from Ethereum to Immutable will receive native IMX on the Immutable chain.
-The Immutable bridge will maintain a supply of IMX to service this bridging process.
+An [ERC20 version of IMX](https://etherscan.io/token/0xf57e7e7c23978c3caec3c3548e3d615c346e79ff) also exists on Ethereum.
+Upon the launch of the Immutable zkEVM chain, native IMX was pre-mined to support the floating supply of IMX on Ethereum.
+Users bridging IMX from Ethereum will receive native IMX on the Immutable zkEVM.
+The Immutable zkEVM bridge maintains a supply of IMX to service this bridging.

 ---

-## Immutable Token Bridge
+## Immutable zkEVM Token Bridge
-The Immutable token bridge facilitates the transfer of assets between two chains, namely Ethereum (the Root chain) and the Immutable chain (the Child chain).
+The Immutable zkEVM token bridge facilitates the transfer of assets between two chains, namely Ethereum (the Root chain) and the Immutable zkEVM (the Child chain).
 At present, the bridge only supports the transfer of standard ERC20 tokens originating from Ethereum, as well as native assets (ETH and IMX).
 Other types of assets (such as ERC721) and assets originating from the Child chain are not currently supported.

 ### Core Features
 The bridge provides two key functions, **deposits** and **withdrawals**.

 #### Deposit Assets (Root Chain → Child Chain)
-When a user wishes to transfer assets from Ethereum to Immutable, they initiate a deposit.
+When a user wishes to transfer assets from Ethereum to Immutable zkEVM, they initiate a deposit.
 This deposit moves an asset from the Root chain to the Child chain.
-It does so by first transferring the user's asset to the bridge (Root chain), then minting and transferring corresponding representation tokens of that asset to the user, on the Child chain.
+It does so by first transferring the user's asset to the bridge (Root chain) where they are locked, then minting and transferring corresponding representation tokens of that asset to the user, on the Child chain.
 The following types of asset deposits flows are supported:
 1. Native ETH on Ethereum  → Wrapped ETH on Immutable zkEVM (ERC20 token)
 2. Wrapped ETH on Ethereum → Wrapped ETH on Immutable zkEVM (ERC20 token)
 3. ERC20 IMX on Ethereum   → Native IMX on Immutable zkEVM.
 IMX is represented on Immutable zkEVM as the native gas token, see [here](https://etherscan.io/token/0xf57e7e7c23978c3caec3c3548e3d615c346e79ff)
 4. Standard ERC20 tokens   → Wrapped equivalents on Immutable zkEVM (ERC20 token)

 #### Withdraw Assets (Child Chain → Root Chain)
-When a user wants to transfer bridged assets from Immutable back to Ethereum, they start a withdrawal.
+When a user wants to transfer bridged assets from Immutable zkEVM back to Ethereum, they start a withdrawal.
 This process moves an asset from the Child chain to the Root chain.
 It includes burning the user's bridged tokens on the child chain and unlocking the corresponding asset on the Root chain.
 Only assets that were bridged using the deposit flow described above can be withdrawn.
 Therefore, the available withdrawal flows are as follows:
 1. Native IMX on Immutable zkEVM →  for ERC20 IMX on Ethereum.
 2. Wrapped ETH on Immutable zkEVM →  Native ETH on Ethereum
 3. Wrapped IMX on Immutable zkEVM →  for ERC20 IMX on Ethereum
 4. Wrapped ERC20 on Immutable zkEVM →  Original ERC20 on Ethereum

 **Not supported:**
-The following capabilities are not currently supported by the Immutable bridge:
+The following capabilities are not currently supported by the Immutable zkEVM bridge:
 - Bridging of tokens that were originally deployed on the Child chain (i.e. ones that do not originate from the Root chain).
 - Bridging of non-standard ERC20 tokens
 - Bridging of ERC721 or other tokens standards